burnsr77/burnsr77.github.io/cv/index.md

 ## Research Institutes

-2022 (expected)	Knowledge and Digital Technology; 19th symposium of the Klaus Tschira Symposia on Knowledge and Space.
+2022 Knowledge and Digital Technology; 19th symposium of the Klaus Tschira Symposia on Knowledge and Space.
 Heidelberg University, Heidelberg, Germany.

 2018	Technology, Law, and Society Summer Institute.
 University of California - Irvine.
 Competitive application.